 What are ginkgo and ginseng used for, and are they effective?

-Ginkgo is often used for circulation and memory support; ginseng aims to boost energy and stress resilience.
-Research shows mixed results—some people report benefits, others do not.
-Both can interact with medications (including blood thinners and stimulants), so check with a pharmacist or clinician before use.
+Evidence level: mixed.
+Ginkgo is used for circulation and cognitive support; ginseng aims to boost energy and stress resilience.
+Research results vary — some people report benefits, others do not.
+Both can interact with medications (eg, blood thinners, stimulants), so consult a pharmacist before use.

 Are shiitake extracts like AHCC useful for immune support?